Stephen Hannock

-Stephen Hannock (born March 31, 1951) is an American painter known for his atmospheric landscapes––compositions of flooded rivers, nocturnes and large vistas––which often incorporate text inscriptions that relate to family, friends or events of daily life.
+Stephen W. Hannock (born March 31, 1951) is an American painter known for his atmospheric landscapes––compositions of flooded rivers, nocturnes and large vistas––which often incorporate text inscriptions that relate to family, friends or events of daily life.
 The artist is known for creating a unique luminosity using a signature technique that involves building up layers of paint on the canvas, sandpaper-polishing it, applying new layers of paint and polishing again.
 Some of his work is thought to be inspired by the Hudson River School.

 Early life and education

 It was at Deerfield Academy (where he spent a post-graduate high school year), that Hannock took his first art class since grade school.
 He later attended Bowdoin College for two years before taking classes at Smith College.
 In 1976, Hannock earned a degree from Hampshire College based on work done at both Bowdoin and Smith.

 While at Smith College, Hannock caught the eye of sculptor and printmaker Leonard Baskin with whom he apprenticed for several years creating anatomical drawings, woodcuts, sculptures and paintings.
 In an interview, Hannock described his apprenticeship with Baskin: